 Create Your Own Code of Ethics

 The four ethical practices in management consulting described above are those which I believe should be given the highest priority and should never be subject to compromise.
-I strongly recommend that you create your own code, which includes these and any other ethical considerations you intend to honor.
+I strongly recommend that you create your own code, which includes these and any other ethical considerations you intend to honour.
 Put your code of ethics in writing and display a copy prominently in your office or above your desk.

 As a consultant you are in a position of great responsibility, which is something you should never lose sight of.
 Creating your own ethical code of practice will help to cement that sense of responsibility.
 Adhering to it determinedly will allow you to respect yourself and become known in your marketplace as a trustworthy and reputable consultant.